 For Zoya Akhtar’s Gully Boy, Subhash met a Muslim woman who had been married at a very young age, like her own character.
 Gandha required a different kind of inspiration.
 Sachin Kundalkar’s triptych opens with the story of a dreamy typist who falls for an art student on the basis of his body odour.

-Kundalkar expanded the hilarious and moving story for his Hindi feature Aiyyaa in 2012.
+Kundalkar expanded the hilarious story for his Hindi feature Aiyyaa in 2012.
 Rani Mukerji played a glamorous and amped-up version of Subhash’s Veena, but the original performance was shorter, sweeter, and more convincing.

 “Both Sachin and I had watched the French film Amelie, and I am also a huge fan of the actress Audrey Tautou,” Subhash said.
 “Amelie and its surrealism were among the references.”